luyadev/luya/docs/guide/luya-unittest.md

-# LUYA Unit Test
+# Unit Test

 Unit testing is an integral part of LUYA.
 Every new class and function should be accompanied by a dedicated unit test.
+We recommend you to use [LUYA Testsuite](https://github.com/luyadev/luya-testsuite)

 ## Unit test a single class